whamtet/chrome-clojurescript-repl/README.md

 Then load the extension in Google Chrome.
 Go to chrome://extensions, check developer mode and click load unpacked extension.

+## Server

+Use Clojurescript Repl with [cljs-server](https://github.com/whamtet/cljs-server) for a convenient development workflow.

 ## License

 Copyright © 2015 Matthew Molloy